Kong/docs.konghq.com/app/_src/deck/reference/deck_sync.md

 :  only entities matching tags specified via this flag are synced.
 When this setting has multiple tag values, entities must match every tag.

+: This flag will only look for decK files where `select_tags` matches the provided value.
+It _cannot_ filter a full configuration based on values found in `tags`, therefore you can't use this flag to sync a subset of a decK file.

 {% if_version gte:1.8.x %}

 `--silence-events`